-The estimation of strategic development benefits that arise as a result of improved accessibility and connectivity was assessed using the Economic Development and Growth Evaluation (EDGE) model.
-Strategic Based on two (2) point/year historical employment data, EDGE framework evaluates the mix and performance of industries in each county.
+Based on two (2) point/year historical employment data, EDGE framework evaluates the mix and performance of industries in each county.
 The model compares a county in the study area with the rest of the State and with national averages.
-In case of I-73 investment, each of the counties in the study area: Marion, Dillon and Horry, is compared with the rest of the State of South Carolina and with the U.S. as a whole development impacts arise as a result of improving the accessibility and connectivity to regions which may currently be underserved.
-These impacts really rely on the ability of the new facility to generate more traffic as opposed to moving existing traffic more efficiently.
+In case of I-73 investment, each of the counties in the study area: Marion, Dillon and Horry, is compared with the rest of the State of South Carolina and with the U.S. as a whole.
+The estimation of development benefits that arise as a result of improved accessibility and connectivity was assessed using the Economic Development and Growth Evaluation (EDGE) model.
+Strategic development benefits arise as a result of improving the accessibility and connectivity to regions which may currently be underserved.
+These benefits result from the ability of the new facility to generate more traffic as opposed to moving existing traffic more efficiently.
 Since access to the proposed interstate would be fully-controlled, interchanges were anticipated to be the main points of development.
-Existing water and sewer infrastructure, as well as current development were determined to be features that would attract development.
-Table 2.10 quantifies the projected employment impact from the Build Alternatives.
+Existing water and sewer infrastructure, as well as current development, were determined to be features that would attract development.
+Table 2.10 quantifies the projected employment impact from the Build